shawalbaig/CMPG-323-project1-32247192/README.md

 # CMPG-323-project1-32247192
-Contains all the work of project 1
+Contains all the work of done under CMPG 323 (Web development)